-You now have your "worst year" right where you want it - with your "best year" right above it.
-So press - to get ready to subtract, then LAST (bottom row, right-hand keyboard).
+You now have your "worst year" right where you want it - with your "best year" right above it (use $\bigtriangledown$ and $\bigtriangleup$ if you want to verify this).
+So press - to prepare to subtract...

+Now press ELAST (bottom row, second from right).

 Presto!
-That LAST key brings a copy of the second level of the History Stack (Line 2) back to the Calculator Line (Line 3).
+That CAST key brings a copy of the second level of the History Stack back to the Calculator Line.
 See how that works?